milonmaze/privacy-terms-observatory-beta/www.intuit.com/privacy/protect-your-privacy.md

 We believe helping you to power your prosperity includes keeping the data you share with us safe.
 We promise to give you transparency and control over how your data is shared with third parties.

 Learn more about how we use your data

+We use cookies and similar technologies as described in our Cookies Policy, including to maintain and operate our websites and services, measure traffic, and deliver marketing content to you on and off our sites.
+You can decline our use of third party advertising cookies by going to "Customize Settings".
+Customize Settings
+I Understand